 Foreign Applicant Entrance Examination (TOEFL or IELTS)

-- Transcript: Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+- Transcripts: Applicants are required to upload to the application copies of official transcripts from all undergraduate and graduate institutions attended where more than 15 credits of coursework have been completed or where program prerequisites have been completed (any number of credits).
 We consider these uploaded transcripts to be “unofficial” as they are submitted by the applicant.
 Transcripts from both degree and non-degree coursework provide the admissions committee a more complete picture of academic preparation for graduate study.
 Only transcripts that have been uploaded to the application by the student are required for the application review.
 Applicants who receive an offer of admission will be required at that time to submit official final transcripts (transcripts that have been submitted directly to Georgetown University by the institution) for verification prior to enrolling.
 Do not send electronic or paper copies of your official transcripts before receiving an offer of admission.

 - For more information on application procedures please visit: https://gradapply.georgetown.edu/apply